yawenx2004/dart-cosc076/portfolio/README.md

 ### 🌟 PRM Demo 🌟
 In test_prm.py I have written several test cases for an 2R planar robot and a 4R planar robot (this one with environments of varying difficulty).
 To select the test case, just comment out lines as specified in the Python file.
 When you run test_prm.py in its current form you should see, aside from the solution in the console, a matplotlib animation of an arm moving from the start to the goal configuration.

 First, let's take a look at the 2R test case.
-Here, configurations are 2-vectors and can therefore be mapped onto 2D space.
-Below is the graph that represents the PRM roadmap.
+In the 2R case, configurations are 2-vectors and can therefore be mapped onto 2D space.
+Below you can see the graph that represents the PRM roadmap.
 Vertices represent possible configurations (red = start; yellow = goal), and edges represent the possibility of going between two configurations without collision.

+The roadmap PRM uses to search through:

 ![Figure 1.](figures/prm-2r-samples.png)

-This is the map PRMSolver uses BFS to search through.
 The shortest path from the red vertex to the yellow vertex represents the solution.

 ```
 Solution found after searching 4414 nodes!
 ---